 "Whatever happened to Fay Wray?In short, this trope is about "dressing in the clothing of the opposite sex."
 The long version can get a little more complicated.
 Crossdressers may be men dressing as women, or women dressing as men.
 Contrary to popular belief, crossdressing does not necessarily imply homosexuality.
-Sexuality being a fluid, confusing and often contradictory thing, no hard and fast rules can be drawn about crossdressers and transvestites.
 An element of sexual arousal ("transvestic fetishism") may be involved in dressing, but not necessarily.
 And sometimes the primary purpose for crossdressing is simply disguise.
 This supertrope covers all the various possibilities and permutations.
 Distinguished from Drag Queen, which tends to be strongly associated with gay men and has an inherent aspect of "performance."
-Also not to be confused with Transsexual, which describes a people who consider themselves to be members of the "opposite" sex.
+Also not to be confused with transgender, which describes people who identify as a different gender from that which they were assigned at birth.
 There's always potential for overlap, however.
-A drag queen may also dress as a woman while "offstage," and thus be a crossdresser as well.
-Some people may start out as "merely" crossdressers, only to eventually discover that they are truly transsexual.
-"Crossdresser" and "Transvestite" aren't necessarily synonymous in Real Life.
+A drag queen may also dress as a woman while "offstage", and thus be a crossdresser as well.
+Some people may start out as "merely" crossdressers, only to eventually discover that they are transgender.
+"Crossdresser" and "transvestite" aren't necessarily synonymous in Real Life.
 Many different (and often contradictory) definitions for each term can be found.
 This trope is intended to encompass all of them — at least for purposes of troping.
+(It's also worth noting that the term "transvestite" is largely considered obsolete and pejorative nowadays.)
 Note that, since the 1960s or so in western culture, there tends to be little or no social stigma attached to women wearing "traditionally male" clothing.
 Once upon a time, however, a woman dressing like a man (e.g., wearing trousers) would be frowned upon, or even illegal in some jurisdictions.
 The following are subtropes of Crossdresser:

 As it clung to her thigh